James Danky: Biography

 Danky received an AB in history and philosophy from Ripon College (1970) and a MA in Library Science at the University of Wisconsin (1973).

 He served as the Newspapers and Periodicals Librarian for the Wisconsin Historical Society from 1976-2007.
 Danky is also a co-founder of the Center for the History of Print Culture in Modern America and served as its director from 1992-2006.

-Since 1999 he has taught for the School of Journalism with a focus on race and media.
-Danky continues to edit the series "Print Culture History in Modern America" for the University of Wisconsin Press.
+From 1999 to 2009 Danky taught for the School of Journalism with a focus on race and media.
+Danky edited the series "Print Culture History in Modern America" for the University of Wisconsin Press from 2002 to 2022.

+Danky believed that “collecting contemporary alternative and small-press publications was key to providing an in-depth picture of current social, cultural, and political issues and debates.”

+He is currently adjunct curator of comics at the Museum of Wisconsin Art which published his Wisconsin Funnies: Fifty Years of Comics.

 Honors and awards

 Danky is the recipient of the American Library Association’s Bowker/Ulrich’s Serials Librarianship award (1987) and the Isadore Gilbert Mudge-R.R.
 Bowker Award (2002).
 In 1991, Danky was a Fulbright Scholar at the British Library, where his research focused on the alternative press in Britain, especially Afro-British publications.

-In 1998 he returned to London to teach American History at University College.
+In 1998 Danky returned to London to teach American History at University College.
 He was named a Media Hero at the Institute for Alternative Journalism (1991), was elected a member of the American Antiquarian Society (1996), and was a fellow at the W. E. B. Du Bois Institute for African-American Research at Harvard from 1997-1998.

 In 2007 friends and colleagues put on a two-day conference, "Alternative Print Culture: Social History and Libraries," the results of which were published in Library Trends, v.56, n.3; Winter, 2008.
 This conference celebrated Danky’s contributions and collections at the Wisconsin Historical Society.

+Danky was honored with the Distinguished Service to Journalism History Award in 2019.